Fleur-de-lis: Serbia

-The fleur-de-lis was the symbol of the House of Nemanjic, a ruling Serbian Orthodox house in medieval Serbia during the medieval Principality of Serbia, Grand Principality of Serbia, Kingdom of Serbia and Serbian Empire, adopted by the Serbian king, Stefan Nemanjić.
+The fleur-de-lis was the symbol of the House of Nemanjić (12th century), a ruling Serbian Orthodox house in medieval Serbia during the medieval Grand Principality of Serbia, Kingdom of Serbia and Serbian Empire, adopted by the Serbian king, Stefan Nemanjić.
 The coat of arms contained two fleurs-de-lis.
 Today, the fleur-de-lis is, alongside the Serbian Cross, Serbian eagle and Serbian Flag, national symbols of the Serb people.